carineammons/my_data_analyst_project/README.md

 Descriptions of Code and Materials
-The raw data downloaded from the sources described above are uploaded in ITN trends SSA.csv
+The processed data downloaded from the sources described above are uploaded in ITN trends SSA.csv